rakeshakkineni/Sensor_Fusion_CAMERA_Project3/README.md

 As mentioned in the introduction CAMERA TTC calculation involves 2 steps.
 Following are the details

 ### Cluster Keypoint Matches With ROI
-Function 'clusterKptMatchesWithROI' in camFusion_Student.cpp associates a given bounding box with the keypoints it contains.
-Following steps were followed to realize this.
+Function 'clusterKptMatchesWithROI' in camFusion_Student.cpp associates a given bounding box with all the keypoints that fall in it.
+Following steps were followed .
 - From kptMatches buffer , identify all the points that fall in the given box.
 Store such points in 'bBkptMatches'
-- Calculate the mean and std of distance of the points in 'bBkptMatches' buffer.
+- Calculate the mean and std of distance of all the points in 'bBkptMatches' buffer.
 - Add all the points in bBkptMatches that are with in +/- 2* std of mean to boundingBox.kptMatches.
-This removes outliers around 95% of the points would be left after this steps.
+This removes outliers, around 95% of the points would be left after this steps.

 ### Comput TTC CAMERA
 Function 'computeTTCCamera' in camFusion_Student.cpp implements TTC calculation for camera.
-To calculate TTC distance of each of the matchpoints with other points is calculated and ratio of distance between prev, current frames are calculated and stored in a buffer.
+To calculate TTC ,distance of each of the matchpoints with other points is calculated and ratio of distance between prev, current frames is calculated and stored in a buffer.
 Median point of this buffer is used for calculating the TTC.

 ## Analysis

 ### LIDAR TTC Performance Analysis:
 To analyze the LIDAR TTC performance , TTC calculated manually was compared with the TTC calculated by the program.
 Following steps were followed
  #### Manual Calculation
- - 2D top view of the LIDAR points was drawn using show3DObjects function.Measurement lines were drawn across the top view image every 0.1 meters.
+ - 2D top view of the LIDAR points was drawn using show3DObjects function.Measurement lines were drawn across the top view image at every 0.1 meters.
- - Run the code for each image store the 2D top view LIDAR plot for futher analysis.
+ - Run the code for each image, store the 2D top view LIDAR plot for futher analysis.
  - Calculate the distance of the vehicle manually by counting how many lines are there between LIDAR Points and image base.
  - Calculate the TTC using the formula discussed in the course.